Graph-ICS/Graph-ICS/readme.md

 	<img src="doc/Readme_Installation/Installation13.PNG" />
 </center>

-- You see on the solution explorer several project files, go to the “CMakePredefinedTargets” folder, so right-click on ALL_BUILD and select “build” , it will take several minutes to complete the process.
+- Right-click on "CMakePredefinedTargets/ALL_BUILD" and click "build".
+It will take several minutes to complete the process.

-- Make sure you make this step for both Debug and Release configuration, so Visual studio will generate the appropriated libraries for each of them.
-- Right-click on INSTALL and select “build”, make sure you make this step for both Debug and Release configuration.
-(This step is needed for the CMake to find the properly paths to ITK)
+- Make sure you make this step for both "Debug" and "Release" configuration.

 ## 7. Install and Build OpenCV: